- Fly from London to Georgetown, arriving late afternoon. We stay in a comfortable lodge close to the Botanical Gardens.

 - We return to our lodge for lunch before setting out on a visit to Kurupukari Falls to see Amerindian petroglyphs.
 After nightfall we will meander along the river by boat looking for tree boas, tree frogs and if lucky maybe some mammals.

 - We then continue onwards to the Amerindian village of Surama which is situated in a small savannah deep in the rainforest and surrounded by forest clad hills.
-A guide will take us on a tour of the village.
+Surama’s inhabitants are mainly from the Macushi tribe and still observe many of the traditional practices of their forebears.

 - Accommodation: Surama Eco-lodge, 1-night on full board basis

-- This morning, we take a five kilometre walk across the savannah and through the rainforest until we reach Burro Burro River, where we have opportunities to observe giant river otter, tapir, tayra, spider monkey and many more.
-We return to the village for lunch before departing Surama.
+- This morning, we take a five kilometre walk across the savannah and through the rainforest until we reach Burro Burro River.
+We travel along the Burro Burro River, with opportunities to observe giant river otter, tapir, tayra, spider monkey and many more.

 - Accommodation: Karanambu Lodge, 3-nights on full board basis